Surafel13/Clinic-Appointment-Web-App/README.md

 - [ ] Video consultation integration
 - [ ] Multi-language support

-## 📄 License

-This project is open source and available under the MIT License.

 ## 👥 Contributing

 Contributions, issues, and feature requests are welcome!

-## 📞 Support

-For support, email support@clinicapp.com or create an issue in the repository.

 ---